COVID-19 Online Retail Scheme

 This is a Competitive Fund which will be administered by Enterprise Ireland on behalf of DBEI with a total fund size of €2m.

 Applications for funding will be invited through a public Call for submission of projects.
-This Call opens on (to be confirmed) with a closing date of (to be confirmed) at 3pm.
+This Call open and close dates to be confirmed.

 Who can apply?